 Howard J. Smith

-Howard J. Smith, Principal and co-founder of Smith NMTC Associates, LLC, draws on 30 years’ experience in real estate development law, finance, construction and a JD from Washington University School of Law.
-Formerly a practicing attorney, Howard has worked as a CFO at a regional realty company; a developer and Development Counsel at a national design-builder, and since 2006 as principal of Smith NMTC Associates, LLC which specializes in the use of New Markets Tax Credits and other creative capital funding sources to capitalize for-sale affordable housing projects and community development initiatives throughout the country.
+Howard J. Smith, Principal and co-founder of Smith NMTC Associates, LLC, draws on 30 years of experience in real estate law, finance, development and construction, and a JD from Washington University School of Law.
+Formerly a practicing attorney, Howard has worked as a CFO at a regional realty company and a developer and Development Counsel at a national design-builder.
+Since 2006, Howard has served as principal of Smith NMTC Associates, LLC which specializes in the use of New Markets Tax Credits and other creative capital funding sources to capitalize for-sale affordable housing projects and community development initiatives throughout the country.

 Armed with a groundbreaking idea shaped through his ongoing work with Habitat for Humanity of St. Louis, Howard developed the NMTC Housing Model, which applies federal New Markets Tax Credits (NMTCs) to “for-sale” affordable housing as a funding vehicle for nonprofit affordable for-sale housing developers.
 His ability to simplify and streamline an extremely complex federal tax program has enabled the continual and flexible flow of funds into distressed communities throughout the country.
 In 2007, Smith NMTC partnered with Habitat for Humanity International in a CDE Smith operated and managed for HFHI that received and fully deployed 3 allocations totaling $103 million of NMTCs.
 Since 2008, Smith NMTC has deployed an additional $516.8 million to nonprofit developers working with 23 other CDEs.